 Male pattern baldness is the most common reason why men lose hair and there are two ways it can present itself.
-Some men start out with a receding hairline and a bald spot on the top of the head until eventually the two areas meet and only rim of hair around the back and sides of the scalp is left.
+Some men start out with a receding hairline and a bald spot at their crown until eventually the two areas meet and only a rim of hair around the back and sides of the scalp is left.
 Others may simply notice thinning hair on the crown, or diffusely spread over the scalp.
 Both patterns are caused by the same mechanism, but it’s genetics that determine which hair follicles are prone to the effects of hair loss.

 Hair loss can occur at any age and some men may start to notice a little thinning or receding as early as puberty.
 Generally though, roughly half of all men will have experienced male pattern baldness by the time they’re 50 and as much as 80% of men in their late 70’s will have had hair loss.

 Male pattern baldness is by far the most common condition that the Belgravia Centre deals with.
-Using a combination of clinically proven hair loss treatments and supporting hair growth boosters, most men will experience hair loss stabilisation and varying degrees of hair re-growth in a reasonably short period of time, depending on how advanced their hair loss was when treatment was first started.
-You can see examples of men who have used our tailored treatment courses and their results by viewing our hair loss success stories section.
+Using a recommended course of clinically proven hair loss treatments and, where appropriate, supplementary hair growth supporting products, most men will experience hair loss stabilisation and can also experience varying degrees of hair re-growth in a reasonably short period of time, depending on how advanced their hair loss was when treatment was first started.
+You can see examples of men who have used our tailored treatment courses and their results in the dedicated Male Pattern Hair Loss Treatment Success Stories gallery.

 Preventing baldness from the root source requires a suppression of DHT.
-Propecia is a daily pill that’s clinically proven to prevent the formation of DHT without affecting testosterone levels.
-The hair follicles can then effectively get back to business as usual without their normal lifecycle being hindered genetically.
+Finasteride 1mg is a daily tablet that’s clinically proven to inhibit the formation of DHT without affecting testosterone levels.
+The hair follicles can then effectively get back to the business of normal hair growth without their regular life-cycle being hindered genetically by follicular miniaturisation.

-Propecia can sometimes generate new hair growth but the most effective treatment for this purpose is minoxidil.
-It’s a vasodilator which means it stimulates blood flow to the hair follicles, relaxes the tissues surrounding the follicle, opens up potassium channels and allows the deliverance of essential nutrients to the follicles to encourage continued hair growth.
+Finasteride 1mg can sometimes generate new hair growth but the most effective treatment for this purpose is high strength minoxidil.
+It’s a vasodilator which means it stimulates blood flow to the hair follicles, relaxes the tissues surrounding the follicle, opens up potassium channels and allows the delivery of essential nutrients to the follicles to encourage continued hair growth.

-Minoxidil is a topical treatment, applied directly to the scalp once or twice a day and is often found in 2% and 4% concentrations.
-However, the Belgravia Centre finds that a 5% concentration is most effective for diffuse-spread thinning and an extra strength minoxidil 12.5% cream to be the most effective treatment for re-growth and maintenance of the hairline, particularly at the temple area - a notoriously stubborn and otherwise hard-to-treat area.
+This is a topical treatment, applied directly to the scalp once or twice a day as directed, which comes in a number of formulations.
+Belgravia specialists believe it to be the most effective treatment for re-growth and maintenance of the hairline, particularly at the temple area - a notoriously stubborn and otherwise hard-to-treat area.

-After treating thousands of cases of hair loss over many years, the Belgravia Centre has found that there are many ways to improve the results of hair loss treatments and tailor the program to suit the individual.
-We may incorporate a number of hair growth booster products to complement the clinically proven treatments and enhance their effectiveness.
+After treating thousands of cases of hair loss over more than two decades, The Belgravia Centre has found there are many ways to bolster hair loss treatment courses and always tailor the programme to suit the individual.
+This may involve incorporating a number of hair growth supporting products alongside the clinically-proven treatments.

-Hair growth boosters are minimally effective if used individually to prevent hair loss, but when used alongside either or both of the established treatments outlined above, they can provide the back-up which will help target hair loss from every angle, and keep the hair and scalp in prime condition for optimal hair growth.
+These adjunct products are minimally effective if used individually to prevent hair loss, but when used alongside either or both of the established treatments outlined above, they can provide the back-up to help target hair loss from every angle, and keep the hair and scalp in prime condition for optimal hair growth.

 Hair transplants are usually not suitable for men who are completely bald.
 To perform a transplant, the surgeon must be able to extract hair follicles that are still active and can produce hair.
 Anyone considering a hair transplant is advised to try clinically proven hair loss treatments for at least six months first.

 Wigs and hairpieces are a dying solution for balding men who are looking for ways to prevent hair loss now rather than deal with baldness later.
 However, they’re still an effective option for those who have exhausted other means of treatment and have very little to no hair.